 Pensions level 3 is different than the other pension levels In Germany.

 While payin is not tax-deductible, payout offers certain tax benefits.
 The amount of tax benefit and the variation depends on the payout you choose.
 Because pensions level 3 is the only level where you can decide if you want a life-long pension or if you want a one-time sum of all the savings you accumulated over the decades.

-An example with the best-case scenario would look like this:
+An example with the best-case scenario:

 - 30.000€ payin (85€/month over 30 years)

 - 100.000€ Pension value (historical average 7% rate of return of Stock Market over 30 years)